Farm Arcadia

 Discount of $50 if A1A2 profile

-Not registered and A1/A2 calves require a $400 deposit by cash, Zelle, or Venmo per calf the week of pick up.
+Not registerable and A1/A2 calves require a $400 deposit by cash, Zelle, or Venmo per calf the week of pick up.
 These calves are harder to sell if your purchase of them falls through, thus the deposit.
-After I get the list of available calves on Wednesday before pick up, I will need the deposit that Wednesday or Thursday so I have a complete list of calves for the veterinarian and brand inspection on Friday (or Thursday afternoon) to allow me to legally transport them interstate.
+After I get the list of available calves, I will need the deposit that day or the next so I have a complete list of calves for the veterinarian and brand inspection to allow me to legally transport them interstate.

 See below for more details about this process.